learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

   })
 ```

-The word `"actual"` is no where to be found - `index.height` is what is being
+We can see that the word `"actual"` in this case is referring to the
-tested.
-The test expects `index.height` to be less than `40`.
-The error message
+`index.height` variable.
+The error message is telling us that `index.height`
-is telling us that `index.height` **must be a number**.
-If you're seeing this,
+**must be a number**.
+If you're seeing this, make sure that you have set the
-make sure that you have set `index.height` to be equal to the **number** `40`,
+`height` variable equal to the **number** `40`, not the **string** `"40"`.
+The
-not the **string** `"40"`.
-Ruby will interpret the value as a string due to the
+test will interpret the value as a string due to the quotation marks wrapping
-quotation marks wrapping it.
+it.

 ## Conclusion

-Once you have all three tests passing, run `learn submit` to register completion.
-Congratulations, you've solved your first tests!
-On to many more!
+Once you've got all your tests passing, you're ready to move on.
+Congratulations!
+You've solved your first JavaScript tests!